 2. Is “clamorous” always used negatively?

-3. Can “clamorous” describe a situation?
+3. Can “clamorous” describe a situation rather than people?

 4. What’s the difference between “clamorous” and “boisterous”?